dantleech/blog/content/posts/2024-11-24-php-value-objects-and-you.md

 ## Representation and Conversion

-Value objects can be used to convert between formats:
+Value objects can be used for conversion:

 ```php
 Color::fromHex('#A52A2A')->toRgb() === [154,42,42];